 - Keep roots cooler by adding mulch.
-Top dress you newly planted bed or tree with mulch.
+Top dress your newly planted bed or tree with mulch.
 The use of 3-4 inches of mulch around your plants will help retain soil moisture.
-It will also keep your plant’s root cooler in the summer and warmer in the winter by preventing extreme fluctuating soil temperatures.
+It will also keep the roots cooler in the summer and warmer in the winter by preventing extreme fluctuating soil temperatures.

 - Water.
 Water.
 Water.
 In just one or two days of hot, windy and low humidity conditions, perennials, shrubs and trees purchased in plastic nursery pots can dry out and be severely damaged.
 Plants dry out quickly until new roots have grown into the surrounding soil, which could take anywhere from 6-12 weeks.
 By staying on top of watering, you will prevent your plant from getting stressed or damaged during the heat of the summer.
 Plants need to be watered DAILY for the first 4-6 weeks after being planted.
 You can reduce watering to every other day the next 4-6 weeks, then continue to water every third day until the ground freezes.
 Pick up watering again next spring until a full year has passed.
-Avoid watering during the heat of the day.
-You will minimize evaporation if you water in the early morning or evening, and have a much more pleasant watering experience yourself.
+Avoid watering during the heat of the day, you will minimize evaporation if you water in the early morning or evening.
 Do not allow the hose to trickle on the plant or you may drown it!
-If you are going on vacation during this time, ask family or a friend to help take care of your watering.

 By taking the proper steps while planting, even in heat waves, summer planting can be successful.
 When you keep your plants hydrated, they will keep you happy!
 If you have any questions or concerns regarding your summer planting, please call or stop in to ask one of our experts.
 You can also have us do the work for you, contact Pahl’s Landscaping for a free estimate.
 Stay cool!